BlueSlime07/Video_archive_converter/README.md

   * Track language
   * Track names
   * Default/Forced flags
-* Supports automatic resume using a state file
+* Supports automatic resume with automatic state validation and recovery
 * Processes one file at a time to reduce disk usage
 * Displays conversion progress
 * Reports failed files at the end
+* Optional audible notification when processing finishes

 ---